10.4 Quality and innovation in youth work

 On this page

-In Denmark, quality assurance applying to youth work is decentralised.
+In Denmark, quality assurance of youth work is decentralised.
 The different strands of youth work have different quality assurance mechanisms.

 The municipalities are responsible for establishing youth schools and youth clubs.
 The municipalities are obliged to follow the legal framework established by the Ministry for Children and Education.